Camr0n/ark/readme.md

 Ark
 ===

-Ark is a static website generator in Python 3.
+Ark is a static website generator in Python.
 It transforms a directory of text files written in [Syntex][] or [Markdown][] into a self-contained website that can be viewed locally or served remotely.

 [Syntex]: https://github.com/dmulholland/syntex
 [Markdown]: http://daringfireball.net/projects/markdown/

-Initialize a new site:

-    $ ark init <site-name>

-Build a site:

-    $ ark build

-Ark is under active development and is not yet ready for production use.
+See the project's [documentation](http://pythonhosted.org/ark) for further details.

 Installation